What is the purpose of a PCMH?

 Who is eligible to enroll as a PCMH?

-Primary Care Physicians that are credentialed with Arkansas Blue Cross and Blue Shield who practice in the following areas: Family Medicine, General Practice, Geriatrics, Internal Medicine, and Pediatrics.
+Primary Care Providers that are credentialed with Arkansas Blue Cross and Blue Shield who practice in the following areas: Family Medicine, General Practice, Geriatrics, Internal Medicine, and Pediatrics.

 How does a practice enroll?